 - (1) Each subsidiary, etc. has established its own Code of Conduct based on the NYK Group-wide Mission Statement and Business Credo.
-In addition, the Company obtains pledges from the officers and employees of each subsidiary, etc., concerning compliance with each company's Code of Conduct. - (2) In addition to establishing guidelines on basic management matters of the Group, the Company has established standards related to matters such as corporate management, accounting, and compliance, which subsidiaries, etc. must comply with or refer to, and the Company periodically audits or investigates the state of compliance with these standards. - (3) The Company informs its subsidiaries, etc. of the whistleblower helpdesks at the Company or each company and encourages their use. - The Company also provides training opportunities related to legal and compliance matters to its subsidiaries, etc.
+In addition, the Company obtains pledges from the officers and employees of each subsidiary, etc., concerning compliance with each company's Code of Conduct. - (2) In addition to establishing guidelines on basic management matters of the Group, the Company has established standards related to matters such as corporate management, accounting, and compliance, which subsidiaries, etc. must comply with or refer to, and the Company periodically audits or investigates the state of compliance with these standards. - (3) The Company informs its subsidiaries, etc. of the whistleblower helpdesks at the Company or each company and encourages their use.
+The Company also provides training opportunities related to legal and compliance matters to its subsidiaries, etc.

-8. Initiatives concerning audits by Audit & Supervisory Board Members
+8. Initiatives concerning audits by the Audit & Supervisory Committee

-- (1) The Company's Audit & Supervisory Board Office is under direct control of the Audit & Supervisory Board, and the dedicated employees assigned to the Office assist the Audit & Supervisory Board Members in their audits, serve as the secretariat for the Audit & Supervisory Board and perform other supportive duties for the Audit & Supervisory Board Members.
-Such dedicated employees work under the Audit & Supervisory Board Members, and the full-time Audit & Supervisory Board Members carry out personnel evaluations of such employees, thereby ensuring their independence from executive divisions - (2) Audit & Supervisory Board Members attend and express their opinions at important meetings such as meetings of the Board of Directors and the Management Meeting, and gather information by inspecting important documents, including minutes and approval documents and interviewing relevant persons. - (3) The status of compliance matters and whistleblowing management at the Company and the Group are reported to the Audit & Supervisory Board Members on a regular basis. - (4) Whistleblowers are kept unidentified in accordance with internal rules. - (5) Audit & Supervisory Board Members exchanged information with the Independent Auditor and the internal audit division, and cooperated to improve the effectiveness and efficiency of audits by the Audit & Supervisory Board Members through the collaboration of the three parties. - (6) The Company bears the costs necessary for the execution of duties by Audit & Supervisory Board Members in order to ensure the effectiveness of audits.
+- (1) The Company's Audit & Supervisory Committee's Office is under direct control of the Audit & Supervisory Committee, and the dedicated employees assigned to the Office assist the Audit & Supervisory Committee in its audits, etc., serve as the secretariat for the Audit & Supervisory Committee and perform other supportive duties for the Audit & Supervisory Committee Members.
+Such dedicated employees work under the Audit & Supervisory Committee Members, and the full-time Audit & Supervisory Committee Members carry out personnel evaluations of such employees, thereby ensuring their independence from executive divisions. - (2) Audit & Supervisory Committee Members attend and express their opinions at important meetings such as meetings of the Board of Directors and the Management Meeting, and gather information by inspecting important documents, including minutes and approval documents and interviewing relevant persons. - (3) The reporting of facts that may cause significant damage to the Company or the Group is stipulated in the internal rules, and the status of compliance matters and whistleblowing management are reported to the Audit & Supervisory Committee on a regular basis.
+Whistleblowers are kept unidentified in accordance with internal rules. - (4) Audit & Supervisory Committee Members exchanged information with the Independent Auditor and the internal audit division, and cooperated to improve the effectiveness and efficiency of audits, etc. by the Audit & Supervisory Committee through the collaboration of the three parties. - (5) The Company bears the costs necessary for the execution of duties by Audit & Supervisory Committee Members in order to ensure the effectiveness of audits, etc.

-Consolidated Statement of Changes in Equity (From April 1, 2022 to March 31, 2023)
+Consolidated Statement of Changes in Equity (From April 1, 2023 to March 31, 2024)